jenkassim/bin/docker/Docker_readme.md

 ## Services
+- Group of containers of the same image:tag

 ### Docker Compose
 - Tool for defining and running multi-container Docker apps.
 - Uses a YAML file to configure apps services and create/start all services from configuration.